tannerlinsley/react-smackdown/README.md

-# react-smackdown
+# React Smackdown

-React-Smackdown is the easiest way to render markdown as html in React.
+React Smackdown is the easiest way to render markdown as html in React.
 With a single component and string of markdown, you get server-side-compatible JSX, complete with syntax highlighting.

 ## Features